cvc5/ethos/user_manual.md

 This section overviews the semantics of proofs in the Eunoia language.
 Proof checking can be seen as a special instance of type checking terms involving the `Proof` and `Quote` types.
-The type system of the Ethos can be summarized as follows, where `t : S` are assumed axioms for all atomic terms `t` of type `S`:
+The type system of Eunoia can be summarized as follows, where `t : S` are assumed axioms for all atomic terms `t` of type `S`:

 ```smt
 f : (-> (Quote u) S)  t : T